🐝 SHIPPING 5€, FREE FROM 40€ - REST OF EUROPE 10€, FREE FROM 80€ 🐝

 our beeswax wraps?

-Visit our shop and choose the model that you like the most.
+Visit our store and choose the model

 By continuing to use the site, you agree to the use of cookies.
 More information